Death Wish 3: Controversies

 Several stuntmen allege that Winner was an abusive and dangerous director with his crew on film sets.

 Rocky Taylor alleges that Winner created a dangerous and deceptive work environment for the production of Death Wish 3 that led to Taylor being severely injured during a stunt.
 The moment called for Taylor to jump off a building and across a controlled blaze and into an arranged set of boxes.
 However, Taylor says Winner turned up height of the flames while cameras rolled without consulting him.
 Taylor completed the stunt but missed the boxes by "about a foot", breaking his pelvis, back and receiving some burns.
 Taylor says Winner visited him in the hospital with several newspaper photographers in tow, laid next to Taylor and whispered in his ear, "don't think you can sue me, Rocky, because you can't get away with it."
 Taylor says the injury affected his career and "ruined my life."
 He recreated and performed the stunt successfully 26 years later in 2011.

 Actress Marina Sirtis, who was directed by Winner in The Wicked Lady and Death Wish 3, has implied she was mistreated by Winner, as reported by The Stage in 2019:

 When it comes to the dark side of film, TV and theatre's treatment of women, Sirtis is "in awe of those young actresses" who have spoken out as part of the #MeToo and #TimesUp movements.
 She reveals she has been assaulted during her career.
 "I went to see an agent here and he lifted up my dress", she says.
 "And I know you're not supposed to speak ill of the dead", she adds, but she hopes that film director Michael Winner, who directed her in Death Wish 3, will "rot in hell for all eternity".

 Sequel

 A sequel titled Death Wish 4: The Crackdown, was released in 1987.

-Video games
+Video game

 The film was made into a video game of the same name by Gremlin Graphics for the ZX Spectrum, Commodore 64, MSX and Amstrad CPC.
 In the game, the player controls Paul Kersey in the streets and buildings in a free-roaming, all-out gunfight with gangsters.
 It was one of the goriest games of its time, featuring multiple weapons with detailed, different damage patterns and the possibility to kill civilians.